Volunteer with us

 Complete this internship application form and email or post it to EJA, together with your CV and academic transcript.
 Incomplete applications will not be considered.

-What inspired you to apply to work with us at EJA?
+What inspired you to apply to volunteer with Environmental Justice Australia?

-My passion for the environment and reading about the accomplishments of EJA was what inspired my volunteering application.
-I wanted to volunteer somewhere where I could expand my knowledge of environmental law and know that, as part of the EJA team, my work would make a difference in environmental justice in Australia.
+My passion for the environment and reading about the accomplishments of EJA.
+I wanted to volunteer somewhere I could expand my knowledge of environmental law and know that, as part of the EJA team, my work would make a difference in environmental justice in Australia.

 What has been your favourite thing about the role?

-My favourite thing about volunteering with EJA has been assisting and collaborating with experienced individuals who share a likeminded passion for environmental justice.
+Assisting and collaborating with experienced people who share a likeminded passion for environmental justice.
 As a law and arts student in my early stages of university, this role has provided me with a valuable insight into how the law, politics, and environmental conservation intersect.

 What does environmental justice mean to you?

 Environmental justice means creating a world in which all living beings, including animals and other organisms, can live without the threat of degradation and pollution.
-We should all be entitled to a safe and healthy environment, and the law needs to play a much greater role in facilitating and upholding these rights.
+We should all have a safe and healthy environment, and the law needs to play a much greater role in facilitating and upholding these rights.

-What inspired you to apply to work with us at EJA?
+What inspired you to apply to volunteer with Environmental Justice Australia?

-I had been supportive of the work EJA does for several years and felt that volunteering at EJA would be a fantastic opportunity to combine my passion for the environment and the law, and gain professional experience in an area I would love to pursue.
+I've supported EJA for several years and felt that volunteering at EJA would be a fantastic opportunity to combine my passion for the environment and the law, and gain professional experience in an area I would love to pursue.
 I value the way EJA prides itself in using legal action to empower communities to safeguard the environment.

 What has been your favourite thing about the role?

-I have been volunteering in the Ecosystems Team at EJA and have thoroughly enjoyed the diversity of work.
-I have found that environmental law encompasses aspects of administrative, land and criminal law.
-I have particularly enjoyed work for matters in the Northern Territory, as it is often work that aims to protect large masses of untouched land.
-I was also thrilled to be volunteering at EJA when the Victorian Government announced the end of native logging in 2024.
+I volunteered in the ecosystems team at EJA and have thoroughly enjoyed the diversity of work.
+I found that environmental law encompasses aspects of administrative, land and criminal law.
+I've particularly enjoyed work for matters in the Northern Territory, as it aims to protect large masses of untouched land.
+I was also thrilled to volunteer at EJA when the Victorian Government announced the end of native forest logging in 2024.

 What does environmental justice mean to you?